jfalameda/rust-math-parser/README.md

 # A simple interpreter written in rust

-A math parser implemented using top-down operator precedence parsing.
+A parser implemented using top-down operator precedence parsing.

 ## How it works: